Archives: Services

 Download Line Card

-O’Neal Manufacturing Services (OMS) offers CNC metal forming and bending services to produce components as well as fabricated parts for subassemblies.
-From simple to complex components, our press brakes can form small and large parts greater than 20’ long and 1” thick using overhead cranes.
+O’Neal Manufacturing Services (OMS) has a combined total of 46 press brakes throughout our North American facilities.
+We provide manual, robotic-assist, and CNC metal forming and bending services to produce components and subassemblies.
+From simple to complex, our press brakes can form parts greater than 20’ long and 1” thick.
 Our equipment, experience, and process control equal unrivaled formability and repeatability to meet customer expectations every time.
+With the power to form and bend large and heavy parts with ease, our broad range of forming equipment brings efficiency gains and accuracy improvements to your supply chain.

-Recently, OMS Pittsburgh installed the largest TRUMPF press brake in the United States.
+Watch our TRUMPF TruBend 8010 press brake in action.
+With the largest TRUMPF press brake in the United States, we have the power to form and bend large and heavy parts with ease.
+Our TRUMPF TruBend 8010 brings efficiency gains and accuracy improvements to your supply chain.
 Watch the installation unfold in this captivating time-lapse video and see our TRUMPF TruBend 8010 press brake in action.

 Press Brakes for Heavy Industry